vijoy-sunil/CARND_TERM1-Vehicle_Detection_and_Tracking/writeup.md

 ### Training and testing the HOG Support Vector Classifier and the Color Histogram Support Vector Classifier
 I trained a linear SVM with the defaultclassifier parameters and using HOG features alone (I did not use spatial intensity or channel intensity histogram features) and was able to achieve a test accuracy of `98.4 %`.

-The training time took `2.4 seconds` to complete and the feature vector length using only HOG features was `1188` features

 ### Sliding Window Implementation
 I used the `find_cars` function from the lesson materials and adapted them to use only HOG features.
 The method combines HOG feature extraction with a sliding window search, but rather than perform feature extraction on each window individually which can be time consuming, the HOG features are extracted for the specified region of image (`y_start_stop = [400, 656]`) and then these full-image features are subsampled according to the size of the window and then fed to the classifier.